-Dionne Barnes - Dionne Barnes was announced as the Chief Financial Officer of the REIT on August 18, 2010.
-Dionne Barnes joined LAC in Januay 2010 and currently holds the position of Vice President Finance, Real Estate Operations.
-Before joining LAC, Ms. Barnes served as Treasury Manager for Carma Development LP, a subsidiary of Brookfield Properties, and Senior Manager with Deliotte and Touche.
+Dionne Barnes - Dionne Barnes became the Chief Financial Officer of the REIT on August 18, 2010.
+Dionne Barnes joined LAC in January 2010 as Vice President Finance, Real Estate Operations.
+Before joining LAC, Ms. Barnes served as Treasury Manager for Carma Developers LP, a subsidiary of Brookfield Properties, and Senior Tax Manager with Deloitte and Touche LLP.
 She also has extensive experience in the energy sector, serving as Tax Manager with Suncor Energy Corp., Tax Analyst with Mobil Oil Canada, Tax Manager with ENMAX Corp., a supplier of renewable energy.
 Ms. Barnes received her CA designation in 1997.